 Complaints: There were not many complaints about these camping sleeping bags – it can be hard to roll up nice and tight, and the outer cotton lining dries slowly when it gets wet.
 Since it is a cheaper bag, there have been some reports of the outside cotton not being extremely durable.
 The storage flap that you roll it up in can get in the way a little bit as well.
-Click here to read real customer reviews about the Coleman Rocky Mountain Sleeping Bag.
+Click here to read reviews from real buyers about the Coleman Rocky Mountain Sleeping Bag.

 Yet another TETON bag in the top 5 camping sleeping bags, this one is for cold weather camping enthusiasts.
 This bag has a tough nylon shell for maximum durability with a soft flannel liner for extra warmth and comfort.
 It comes with an adjustable mummy-style hood, shoulder baffle and zipper draft tube to keep the cold away from your body.

 Like the other TETON sleeping bags, it’s oversized at 90″ long and 36″ wide.
 It’s rated for a freezing -25 Degrees F so it will keep you warm in the coldest temperatures you come across.
 This sleeping bag also comes with a nylon compression sack to store it in and has the handy interior storage pocket to keep your valuables in.